France-ioi/algorea-devdoc/components/backend/services.md

 ---
 layout: page
-title: Services
+title: Implementation status/doc
 nav_order: 50
 parent: Backend
 grand_parent: Components
 ---

-# Backend services
+# Implementation Status and Documentation

+The API does not currently cover all implemented services... we are working on it.

-## API
+## Examples (test scenarios)

-There is currently no API for the backend services.
-The best way to use the backend is to use the descriptions of the services (see below) to know what exists and read the [`*.feature` files](https://github.com/France-ioi/AlgoreaBackend/search?q=language%3AGherkin&unscoped_q=language%3AGherkin) in the code for usage examples.
+One of the best way to understand how a service is supposed to work and are the edge cases is to check the test scenarios for the services.
+These can be found in the [`*.feature` files](https://github.com/France-ioi/AlgoreaBackend/search?q=language%3AGherkin&unscoped_q=language%3AGherkin) in the code.

 ## Work in progress